Preparation of Ether

-In williamson's synthesis, alkyl halides (primary and secondary) react with R'ONa (Sodium alkoxide) or R'OK (Potassium alkoxide)
+In williamson's synthesis, alkyl halides (primary and secondary) react with R'ONa (Sodium alkoxide) or R'OK (Potassium alkoxide) to produce ethers.

 Complete the following reaction